Terms And conditions as of 2018

 Knowledge of all deadlines, restrictions, and requirements.

 Without the above conditions, management of the job, or site, is impossible.
-Failure to provide such conditions shall relinquish me of all responsibilities with regards to delivery of the project.
+Failure to provide such conditions shall relinquish us of all responsibilities with regards to delivery of the project.

 20. Design roles.

-Where I am the sole, or co-designer the following conditions must be met.
+Where we are the sole, or co-designer the following conditions must be met.

-Where the above conditions are not met, or where I am bypassed or over-ridden I shall no longer have responsibility for correct delivery of construction of the project.
+Where the above conditions are not met, or where our operative is bypassed or over-ridden we shall no longer have responsibility for correct delivery of construction of the project.

 Substantial variation from the original specification will render all time, budget, and performance figures null and void.